 WCIL: What visas did you arrive on and was it difficult or easy to sort your visas out?

 Because my husband was working in a Spanish company, the company’s lawyer helped us with all the documents.
-The visa and registration was done in the city hall.
+The visa and registration were done in the city hall.
 We had her assistant, who knew English, translate everything for us.
 It was a process, but not too long and quite easy.
+Being an Expat without good Spanish it was important to use a good local partner.

 WCIL: What was the first impression of your new home?